vivekbarsagadey/loginx/docs/README.md

 ---

-### 9. CLEANUP_SUMMARY.md (NEW - 5 KB)

-#### Documentation cleanup and consolidation summary

-- What was changed and why
-- Files moved to archive
-- Files merged and consolidated
-- Benefits and improvements

-**When to use**: Understanding recent documentation changes

----

 ## 📦 Archive Folder

-The `archive/` folder contains 16 historical documents that represent completed work, analysis documents, and superseded files.
+The `archive/` folder contains historical documents.
 See `archive/README.md` for details.

-**Archived categories**:

-- Design system completion reports (9 files)
-- Implementation status snapshots (5 files)
-- Analysis documents (2 files)

 ---